-Problems range from stress, anxiety and depression, through to more complex addiction issues – but for most patients, there is a strong component of work related difficulty.
+Problems range from stress, anxiety and depression, through to more complex addiction issues – but for most GP’s, there is a strong component of work-related difficulty.

 As GP workload and stress levels continue to rise, the risk to practitioners’ own mental health only increases.
 Life and work are not separable.